European Lifestyle: The Unique Quality of Life for Residents of Nitza Promenade, Netanya

 Many of these buyers are not rushing to immigrate tomorrow.
 They purchase the asset as a “Second Home” or a long-term investment, understanding that Netanya is becoming a cosmopolitan center where many languages are spoken.

 The neighborhood is currently under construction, allowing investors to enter during “pre-sale” or early project stages.
-The investors coming to Sharat HaYam understand the potential for value appreciation (betterment) the moment the neighborhood is populated and the infrastructure (cafes, parks, community centers) is complete.
+The investors coming to Shirat HaYam understand the potential for value appreciation (betterment) the moment the neighborhood is populated and the infrastructure (cafes, parks, community centers) is complete.
 This is an audience with financial stamina looking for stability and security in a “premium” asset.

-| Parameter | Sharat HaYam (Sharat Miriam) | Ir Yamim | Nitza Promenade |
+| Parameter | Shirat HaYam (Shirat Miriam) | Ir Yamim | Nitza Promenade |

 | Occupancy Status | Under construction | Mostly occupied | Established neighborhood |